solana-foundation/solana-improvement-documents/proposals/0186-loaded-transaction-data-size-specification.md

     * A program ID for an instruction.
     * The fee-payer.
-2. Each account's size is determined solely by the byte length of its data prior to transaction execution, irrespective of it is used on the transaction.
+2. Each account's size is determined solely by the byte length of its data prior to transaction execution, irrespective of how it is used on the transaction.
-3. For any loaded account identified as a `LoaderV3` program account, add the size of the programdata account it references to its own size, irrespective of how the program account is used on the transaction.
+3. For any loaded account identified as a `LoaderV3` program account, add the size of the programdata account it references to its own size, irrespective of how the program account is used in the transaction.
-4. The total transaction size is the sum of these sizes.
+4. The total transaction loaded account data size is the sum of these sizes.

 Transactions may include a `ComputeBudgetInstruction::SetLoadedAccountsDataSizeLimit` instruction to define